Skip to content

 try {

-// Wait for all essential refs using extracted function
+// Wait for all essential refs with default 1s timeout each

 const refs = await waitForRefs('canvas', 'scene', 'renderer');